What to Eat in Saigon as a real local foodie?

 - Wonton.
 Let’s taste a Chinese dish in Saigon and learn more about Chinese cuisine.
-A wonton is the name given to a type of dumpling commonly found in a number of Chinese cuisines.
+Wonton is the name given to a type of dumpling commonly found in a number of Chinese cuisines.
 Wontons stuffed with a mixture of pork and shrimp seasoned with sauce.

 - Young Coconut Jelly.
 This is a refreshing, delicious and healthy light sweet dessert in Saigon.

 - Flan Cake.
-A soft and flavour cake with coffee and shaved ice.
+A soft and flavor cake with coffee and shaved ice.

 - Fresh Seasonal Fruits.
 Fruit is one of the best foods in Vietnam.
 They appear on all streets and all markets.
 We will serve you some kinds of fruits that you may not have seen and taste before.

 - Coconut water